Bitagora/bitagora-web/nodes/install/validator.md

 There are two ways to access the shell.

-The easiest is to use the `bitagora-node.sh` script downloaded during installation.
-The script includes a submenu option SHELL.
-Enter this menu to access all the functionalities of the shell.
+The easiest way is to use the `bitagora-node.sh` script downloaded during installation.
+The UI in this script allows you to install, uninstall, stop, restart and check the status of your node.
+The script also includes a submenu option 'SHELL'.
+Enter this submenu to access all the functionalities of the shell without having to run any commands.

 If you want more control, you can also access the shell container by openning a terminal window and running: